 Specialist hair loss clinics have clear communication about what they offer, and they specialise in one particular area.
 You wouldn't see a general surgeon for complex eye surgery, you would consult an eye surgeon, as that's what they do, day in, day out.
 When considering a permanent solution to hair loss, such as a hair transplant, avoid generalist clinics.
 At Gro, hair transplants is what we do, all day, every day.
 We can also advise on PRP therapy and other preventative treatment options.

-The DHI technique uses your own hair follicles (harvested from areas of the scalp resistant to balding) that are transplanted to create a new hairline, add density to thinning hair and restore bald areas.
+The Gro microsurgery procedure uses your own hair follicles (harvested from areas of the scalp resistant to balding) that are transplanted to create a new hairline, add density to thinning hair and restore bald areas.
 The angle, depth and direction of the implanted follicles match seamlessly and natural results are guaranteed.
 Only a Gro Doctor completes the procedure from start to finish.
 The extraction and implantation of the follicles is so delicate that there is no detectable scarring.
 Aside from the initial numbing injection, the procedure is painless.

 Do you suffer from hair loss?

 If you suffer from hair loss, answer these 3 questions to discover the best treatment option for you.

 Alternatively you can book a hair loss diagnosis consultation online or in clinic using one of the buttons below or you can call us on 1300 787 563.